atkinso5/kinact_KI_Calculator/README.md

 - PreIncVol: the pre-incubation volume (µL)
 - IncVol: the incubation volume (µL) after substrate addition.

 Optionally the starting kinact and KI values in min-1 and µM respectively can be added as inputs.
 These are initial guesses which go into the least_squares optimisation algorithm.
-If no starting kinact or KI value is added a default of 1 for each value will be used. <br>
+If no starting kinact or KI value is added, a default of 1 for each value will be used. <br>

 The least_squares minimisation used to determine the kinact and KI values may find a local rather than a global minimum.
 Changing the input kinact and KI values may lead to different values that allow local convergence.